jliu1219/academic-kickstart/content/home/posts.md

 +++

-Dec 2019: Our paper *Quantum spectral methods for differential equations* will appear in **Communications in Mathematical Physics**
+Dec 2019: Our paper [*Quantum spectral methods for differential equations*](https://arxiv.org/abs/1901.00961) will appear in **Communications in Mathematical Physics**.

-Nov 2019: Our paper *New stepsizes for the gradient method* has been published in **Optimization Letters**.
+Nov 2019: Our paper [*New stepsizes for the gradient method*](https://link.springer.com/article/10.1007/s11590-019-01512-y) is published in **Optimization Letters**.